miklosme/papers/src/app/home.md

+# Daily Digest (April 21, 2025)

+Hold onto your neural networks, AI enthusiasts!
+We've got a fresh batch of mind-bending research hot off the presses.
+Let's dive right in!

+Ever wondered if you could decipher the secret language of swarms?
+Researchers are cracking the code of [networked dynamical systems](https://papers.miklos.dev/2504.13701) using nothing but discrete observations.
+It's like reading the mind of a flock of birds just by watching them fly!
+This breakthrough could revolutionize how we understand and debug complex multi-agent AI systems.

+Speaking of swarms, get ready for ASSIST – the new algorithm that's making subgraph isomorphism look like child's play.
+This [ant-inspired approach](https://papers.miklos.dev/2504.13722) is blazing through graph comparisons faster than you can say "NP-complete."
+It's not just quick; it's flexible enough to handle messy, real-world data that would make traditional algorithms throw in the towel.

+But wait, there's more!
+The decentralized AI revolution is here, and it's bringing trust issues.
+How do you know if that LLM node is really running the model it claims?
+Enter the world of [intersubjective validation](https://papers.miklos.dev/2504.13443), where honesty is crowd-sourced and backed by cold, hard crypto.
+It's like a lie detector test for AI, but with better prizes for telling the truth.

+Last but not least, we're beefing up security for our embodied AI friends.
+Say goodbye to jailbreak attacks with [Concept Enhancement Engineering](https://papers.miklos.dev/2504.13201).
+This clever defense doesn't just filter inputs; it rewires the AI's very thoughts to keep it on the straight and narrow.
+It's like giving your robot a built-in moral compass that works at the speed of thought.

+That's all for now, folks!
+Keep those algorithms humming, and we'll catch you on the next cutting edge of AI research!

 # Daily Digest (April 18, 2025)

 Hold onto your neural networks, folks!
 We've got a smorgasbord of multi-agent madness to dive into today.
 Let's kick things off with a bang: